 Web and GRPC bundles of Spiral Framework support background PHP processing and a queue out of the box.
-You are able to work with one or multiple message brokers such as Beanstalk, AMQP (RabbitMQ) or Amazon SQS.
+You can work with one or multiple message brokers such as Beanstalk, AMQP (RabbitMQ), or Amazon SQS.

 $ composer require spiral/jobs